 This policy reasonably adheres to industry standards and best practice and reasonably provides safeguards against accidental or unlawful destruction, loss, alteration or unauthorized disclosure or access to covered data, as indicated in the DSPS.
 It is designed to provide a consistent application of security policy and controls for iCIMS and all iCIMS customers.
-Customisation of these policies on a per-customer basis is generally not allowed, except for product security control configurations that can be customised, often by the customer, to customer needs.
+Customization of these policies on a per-customer basis is generally not allowed, except for product security control configurations that can be customized, often by the customer, to customer needs.

 Protection of iCIMS proprietary software and other managed systems shall be addressed to ensure the continued availability of data, systems, and applications to all authorized parties, and to ensure the integrity and confidentiality of impacted data and configuration controls.